2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 ### The Mempool

-The mempool is the local set of valid transactions received but not yet confirmed.
+The mempool is the local set of valid transactions that have been received but not yet confirmed.
 As a reminder, a "confirmed transaction" is one that has been included in a valid block.
 Each node maintains its own Mempool, which may differ from that of other nodes in the network depending on :

 - the size allocated to the Mempool via the `maxmempool` parameter: a node with a larger Mempool will be able to hold more transactions than a node with a smaller Mempool (unless the latter becomes empty);